UdeS-GRO/S4H2019-ROS-sensor-head/Hardware/README.md

 4 - Assembly the Z module
 Take the Z motor, fix the adapter_gear on the motor with 4 screws m2.5.
 Fix the bevel_gear on it.
 Screw the motor with the base.
 Fix the other bevel-gear on the 2in shaft.
 Place one bearing on the bearing hole.
-Place the other bearing on t
+Place the other bearing in the top plate bearing hole.
+This is "pressfit" hole.
+Finaly, join top plate with the base and srew it with 3X

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MzMyNjY0NDUsLTEyNjUxMDc4NDQsMT
-c4ODc5NzQwMywxOTIxOTM0NDQ3LC01NTQwNjQ2MDYsLTM0NTY0
-MzM0NCwxMTIwMDU1OTldfQ==
+eyJoaXN0b3J5IjpbNzE3NzQ1MDM3LC0xMjY1MTA3ODQ0LDE3OD
+g3OTc0MDMsMTkyMTkzNDQ0NywtNTU0MDY0NjA2LC0zNDU2NDMz
+NDQsMTEyMDA1NTk5XX0=
 -->